 Patients who cannot tolerate an anthracycline drug may get ATRA plus another drug called arsenic trioxide.
 Arsenic trioxide has also proven to be an effective alternative for the 20% to 30% of patients with APL who don't respond to initial treatment or who relapse.
 If treatment with arsenic trioxide achieves a remission, further courses of this drug may be given.
-An autologous stem cell transplant may also be an option.
-If a second remission is not achieved, treatment options may include an allogeneic stem cell transplant or taking part in a clinical trial.
+A stem cell transplant may also be an option.
+If a second remission is not achieved, treatment options may include a stem cell transplant or taking part in a clinical trial.